sinclairzx81/typebox/readme.md

 TypeBox is a type builder library that creates in-memory JSON Schema objects that can be statically inferred as TypeScript types.
 The schemas produced by this library are designed to match the static type checking rules of the TypeScript compiler.
 TypeBox allows one to compose unified types that can be statically asserted by the TypeScript compiler as well as runtime asserted using standard JSON Schema validation.

 TypeBox can be used as a simple tool to build up complex schemas or integrated into RPC or REST services to help validate JSON data received over the wire.

-Requires TypeScript 4.1 and above.
+It is designed to integrate into existing JavaScript platforms that standardize on JSON Schema for validation.

 License MIT